SpectraL519/cpp-ap/docs/tutorial.md

 > [!IMPORTANT]
 >
 > If a parser encounters an unrecognized argument flag during *known* args parsing, then the flag will be collected and the currently processed optional argument will be reset.
-That means that any value following an unrecognized flag will be treated as an unknown argument as well.
+That means that any value following an unrecognized flag will be used to parse positional arguments or treated as an unknown argument as well (if there are no unparsed positional arguments).
 Let's consider an example:
 >
 > ```cpp
+> parser.add_positional_argument("positional")
+>       .help("A positinal argument");
 > parser.add_optional_argument("recognized", "r")
->       .nargs(ap::nargs::any()) // don't restrict the number of arguments
+>       .nargs(ap::nargs::any())
 >       .help("A recognized optional argument");
 >
 > const auto unknown_args = parser.parse_known_args(argc, argv);
 >
+> std::cout << "positional = " << parser.value("positional") << std::endl
-> std::cout << "recognized = " << join(parser.values("recognized")) << std::endl
+>           << "recognized = " << join(parser.values("recognized")) << std::endl
 >           << "unkown = " << join(unknown_args) << std::endl;
 >
 > /* Example execution:
+> > ./program --recognized value1 value2 value3 --unrecognized value4 value5 --recognized value6
+> positional = value4
+> recognized = value1, value2, value3, value6
+> unkown = --unrecognized, value5
+>
-> ./program value0 --recognized value1 value2 value3 --unrecognized value --recognized value4
+> > ./program value0 --recognized value1 value2 value3 --unrecognized value4 --recognized value5
+> positional = value0
-> recognized = value1, value2, value3, value4
+> recognized = value1, value2, value3, value5
-> unkown = value0, --unrecognized, value
+> unkown = --unrecognized, value4
 > ```
 >
-> Here `value` is treated as an unknown argument even though the `recognized` optional argument still accepts values and only after a different flag is encountered the parser stops collecting the values to the unknown arguments list.
+> Here `value` is treated either as the `positional` argument's value or as an unknown argument (depending on the input arguments) even though the `recognized` optional argument still accepts values and only after the `--recognized` argument flag is encountered the parser continues collecting values for this argument.
 >
 > **NOTE:** If the `AP_UNKNOWN_FLAGS_AS_VALUES` is set, the unrecognized argument flags will be treated as values during parsing and therefore they **may** not be collected as unknown arguments, depending on the argument's configuration and the command-line argument list.